microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/aws/aws_terraform_al2/_index.md

 ## Deployment

 * Run the ```terraform apply --auto-approve``` command and wait for the plan to finish.
-Upon completion, you will have an AWS Amazon Linux 2 VM deployed and connected as a new Azure Arc enabled server inside a new resource group.
+Upon completion, you will have an AWS Amazon Linux 2 EC2 instance deployed and connected as a new Azure Arc enabled server inside a new resource group.

 * Open the Azure portal and navigate to the resource group "Arc-Servers-Demo".
 The virtual machine created in AWS will be visible as a resource.